by-covid/BY-COVID_WP5_T5.2_baseline-use-case/README.md

 ### Installing

-To install a specific version of an R package from source, the following R command can be used:
+To install a specific version of an R package from source, the following R command can be used (example for the R package dplyr, version 1.0.10):

 ```
 packageurl <- "https://cran.r-project.org/src/contrib/Archive/dplyr/dplyr_1.0.10.tar.gz"
 install.packages(packageurl, repos=NULL, type="source")
 ```
 To execute the analytical pipeline using the synthetic data as input data, download the ZIP file of the repository using the following link: https://github.com/MarjanMeurisse/BY-COVID_WP5_T5.2_baseline-use-case/archive/refs/heads/main.zip